Pension Bible

 A guaranteed minimum annuity rate attached to some older pension policies, often far more generous than anything available on the open market today.

-GARs are extremely valuable — potentially worth tens of thousands of pounds — and are permanently lost if you transfer the policy.
+GARs are often extremely valuable — potentially worth tens of thousands of pounds — and are permanently lost if the policy is transferred.
 This is the single most important thing to check before consolidating or transferring any old pension.
-If your policy has a GAR, you should almost certainly keep it.
+Where the GAR exceeds prevailing market rates, regulated advisers will typically recommend keeping the policy in force; an FCA-regulated adviser can quantify the value of a specific GAR against alternatives.

 For personalised guidance on your pension contributions, speak to an FCA-regulated financial adviser.
 You can find one via Unbiased or VouchedFor.